peterorum/jailyjzx/readme.md

-Post random short valuable word-game words.
+# Post random short valuable word-game words.

+To publish to lambda, add index.js, words.js and node_modules to a zip file & upload.

+Add twitter keys to environment variables.